oumi-ai/oumi/docs/user_guides/judge/judge.md

 Section under construction.
 Contributions welcome!
 ```

-## Introduction
+## TODO

 - Overview of the Judge system in Oumi

-## Understanding the Judge System
+- How to use the Judge for evaluation
 - Principles and architecture of the Judge

-## Setting Up the Judge

 - Configuration and initialization

-## Using the Judge for Evaluation

-- Step-by-step guide to evaluating model outputs

-## Interpreting Judge Results

 - Understanding and analyzing Judge scores

-## Customizing the Judge

-- Modifying criteria and scoring methods

-## Best Practices

-- Tips for effective use of the Judge system
+- Customizing the Judge

-## Troubleshooting

-- Common issues and their solutions